Skip to content

 matrix_product_state

 Tensor network simulation using the Matrix Product State (MPS) representation.
 MPS efficiently represents states with limited entanglement by decomposing the state vector into a chain of tensors.
-This method scales well with qubit count for low-entanglement circuits.
+Scales well with qubit count for low-entanglement circuits.

 • GPU Support: No

-• Memory Usage: Low for low-entanglement circuits, grows with entanglement
+• Memory: Low for low-entanglement circuits, grows with entanglement

 • When to use: Large circuits with limited entanglement, memory-constrained environments